Avoid getting more than you bargained for in M&A deals

 Sales tax automation can be an asset in post-merger integration

-As appealing as they sound, M&A transactions can be tricky.
-What happens after the deal closes can be as important as what led up to it — maybe more so.
-The importance of a well-thought-out integration strategy can’t be stressed enough.
-Take stock of your technology: Are the platforms, systems, and software solutions you have now adequate or are critical changes needed to fully take advantage of growth opportunities?
+The importance of a thoughtful integration strategy can’t be stressed enough.
+Take stock of your technology: Are the platforms, systems, and software solutions you have now adequate, or are critical changes needed to fully take advantage of growth opportunities?
 This includes a tax compliance solution that can scale with your business as it grows.

 Business gains can lead to tax pains

-Meshing together people, assets, systems, and processes is a messy process.
+Meshing together people, assets, systems, and processes is messy.
 It takes smart planning and careful execution to do it right.
 Your newly formed entity, while ripe with promise, could also pose some challenges.
 Parts of the two businesses may naturally align; others may not.
-Sales tax typically falls into the latter bucket, but rarely gets addressed early on.
-Finance, operations, and IT have their hands full with other priorities and the minutiae of managing sales tax is typically way down on the list.
+Tax compliance typically falls into the latter bucket, but rarely gets addressed early on.
+Finance, operations, and IT have their hands full with other priorities and the minutiae of managing tax is typically way down on the list.
 It shouldn’t be.
-Syncing sales tax management early in the process can save you from serious compliance headaches later.
+Assessing the state of tax compliance across the newly combined entity early in the process can save you from serious headaches later.
 For starters, the target company may be carrying tax attributes on its books or ongoing tax audits that could transfer to the new organization.
 These should be properly identified and managed early to avoid costly and risky surprises later.

-State auditors pay close attention to M&A activity.
-Changes to your business traditionally lead to changes in your sales tax obligations.
-That’s almost certain to happen now that economic nexus is the de facto standard for sales tax collection in more than 40 states.
-So, it helps to assess how the assets you acquired in the deal — more locations, more customers, more products — affect your sales tax liability.
-Having a reliable, scalable plan in place to deal with any new tax obligations that result from these changes is imperative to avoid any lapses in compliance that could come back on you.
+Changes to your business traditionally lead to changes in your tax obligations.
+That’s almost certain to happen now that economic nexus is the standard for sales tax collection in every state where there is a sales tax.
+So, it helps to assess how the assets you acquired in the deal — more locations, more customers, more products — affect your tax liability.
+Having a reliable, scalable plan in place to deal with any new tax obligations that result from these changes is imperative to avoid lapses in compliance that could come back to you.

 Include sales tax compliance in your integration strategy